cymymc/Personal-References/README.md

 ### subcategory link
-should arrive here when "This Subcategory Link Has Five Words" is clicked
+should arrive here when "Subcategory Link" is clicked